Chenab Valley: Geography

 The Chenab Valley lies between the middle and outer Himalayan range in the Jammu division of Jammu and Kashmir, India.
 It is divided into three districts: Doda, Ramban, and Kishtwar.
 The valley touches the Anantnag district of south Kashmir to the north; the state of Himachal Pradesh and the Kathua district of J&K to the south; the Udhampur district of J&K to the southwest, and Reasi district of J&K to the west; with Doda in its middle.
 It consists of eight assembly seats.

 Chenab Valley has mostly hilly terrain.
 The Chenab River flows through all the districts of Chenab Valley including Doda district, Kishtwar District, and Ramban District.
 The area is an active seismic zone.

 History

 The demography of Chenab valley which is referred to erstwhile Doda district is complex as compared to its neighbouring districts primarily because of the wide diversity in its population.
 In the past, Doda was largely inhabited by Sarazi population before people started settling here from Kashmir and other adjoining areas.
 The reasons for kashmiri population settling here in the past in 17th and 18th century is matter of ambiguity between historians.
 However, Sumantra Bose says it was repression by feudal class that drew people to the district of Doda, Ramban and Kishtwar.

 Demographics

 Chenab Valley is home to a variety of ethnic groups.
-Among the languages spoken in the region, Kashmiri and its dialects – Kishtwari, Rambani, Pogali – is the most widely spoken, with the proportion of its speakers Other languages include Gojri, Sarazi, Pahari, Bhadarwahi.
+Among the languages spoken in the region, Kashmiri and its sister Dardic languages Kishtwari and Pogali – are the most widely spoken.
+Other languages include Gojri, and the Western Pahari languages Sarazi, Bhadarwahi, Padari.